Astrothelium lucidostromum

 Astrothelium lucidostromum is a species of corticolous (bark-dwelling) lichen in the family Trypetheliaceae.
 Found in Guyana, it was formally described as a new species in 2016 by Dutch lichenologist André Aptroot.
 The type specimen was collected by Harrie Sipman about 45 km south of Aishalton (Upper Takutu-Upper Essequibo) at an altitude of 230 m; there, it was found in a savanna forest growing on smooth tree bark.

 The lichen has a smooth and somewhat shiny, pale yellowish-grey thallus with a cortex but lacking a prothallus, which covers areas of up to 7 cm in diameter.
 The presence of the lichen does not induce the formation of galls in the host plant.
 The pseudostromata contains lichexanthone, a lichen product that causes that structure to fluoresce when lit with a long-wavelength UV light.

 The main characteristics of the lichen distinguishing it from others in Astrothelium are the UV+ pseudostroma; the fused ascomata; and the immersed pseudostroma that have a white cover (contrasting with the thallus colour).
-Astrothelium eustomuralis is a smiliar species, but in that species, lichexanthone only occurs in the ostiole, not the entire pseudostroma.
+Astrothelium eustomuralis is a similar species, but in that species, lichexanthone only occurs in the ostiole, not the entire pseudostroma.